siddpokuri/IntelliFront/README.md

 **Frontend intelligence system for evaluating, critiquing, and redesigning websites.**

-IntelliFront is a Claude skill that operates like a senior design agency.
-It diagnoses problems, detects AI-generated patterns, synthesizes research-backed design direction, and generates production-quality redesign code.
+IntelliFront is a multi-agent frontend intelligence system that operates like a senior design agency.
+It diagnoses problems, detects AI-generated patterns, researches live references from real sites in your niche, and generates production-quality redesign code — for any AI coding tool that supports SKILL.md files.

 ## Live Demos